wenshin/acelogger/README.md

 1. tracer is just the factory class for span.
 2. logger use tracer to create span and span context.
 3. logger can create, record and export events.
-4. define exporter with alert level, includes: debug, info, warn, error
+4. define exporter with alert level, includes: debug, info, warn, error, fatal
 5. exporter will sample the events
 6. event type includes:
    1. log event, for message logging